amstrongzipper/React-Native-Device-Connect-Script/README.md

-# React Native JSBundle Script
+# React Native Device Connect Script

 Connect the terminal to your device by starting react-native and reversing the adb TCP to connect to a Real Android Device